Golyama Brestnitsa: Geography

+There are numerous hikes and walks around the village and onward to Daben or Brestnitsa where the Saeva dupka caves.
+The cave has a naturally formed 400 meter corridor and hall.

 Economy

 The main employer is the Titan Cement Factory in Zlatna Panga.

-The village has a lively café/pub/shop and square, picnic area, town hall, post office, church and four B&B accommodations (guest house rooms and villa rental).
+The village has a lively café/pub/shop and square, picnic area, town hall with meeting room, post office with shop, church, cemetery and four B&B accommodations (guest house, room rental and villa rental).

+A number of villagers keep bees and sell honey to make extra income.